 - Paddle – Adjustable, generally 3-piece

-- Hand pump – Generally, with a pressure gauge
+- Hand pump – Often equipped with a pressure gauge.
+Dual-action for fast inflation.

-- Carry bag – To store all the belongings
+- Carry backpack – To store the board.

 - A coil leash

-In this article, I’ll be reviewing a bunch of paddleboards with the best ratings and value online!
+In this review, we’ll be reviewing a bunch of paddleboards with the best ratings and value online!

 Table of Contents